-So now, it’s up to your team members how to they follow and implement those strategies.
+So now, it’s up to your team members how to follow and implement those strategies.

 Let’s explore the Roles of Production and Editorial management

-Content Manager : Once, the company implements the content marketing into their arsenal, these people are usually he first ones to hire.
+Content Manager: Once, the company implements content marketing into its arsenal, these people are usually the first ones to hire.
 They are responsible to oversee the whole process.
-They are also referred as ‘Content Marketing Manager’ or ‘Chief Content Officer’.
+They are also referred to as ‘Content Marketing Manager’ or ‘Chief Content Officer.

 Structuring Your Content Production Team

-Content Writers : The number of content writers you need totally depends on the number quantity of contents to be produced.
+Content Writers: The number of content writers you need totally depends on the number quantity of content to be produced.
 Make sure, you enable your writers with all possible resources and writing guidelines to save time while editing.

-Designers : Although you have a good quality solid content, a good designer is worth giving a sexy look to it.
+Designers: Although you have good quality solid content, a good designer is worth giving a sexy look to it.
 If you don’t have enough budget to hire a designer, you can explore some online tools for the best designing options.